 5. Get Strong Letters of Recommendation

-Ask for recommendations from teachers, counselors, or mentors who know you well and can speak to your academic abilities, character, and leadership potential.
+Ask for letter of recommendations from teachers, counselors, or mentors who know you well and can speak to your academic abilities, character, and leadership potential.
 A strong letter that provides specific examples of your growth, work ethic, or impact can give your application a meaningful boost.

 6. Demonstrate Interest in SMU